Eshagupta0106/shopping-cart-team1/README.md

 * Can also click the "Cart" icon next to a product image in the catalog page to add it to your cart.
 * Navigate to the cart page to view and manage your items.
 * Remove items from the cart or update quantities as needed.
+* Login to Admin account
+* Add product and view the new product in admin dashboard.
+* Edit or Remove the new product from dashboard.

 ## Features